THE LETTING GO is a participatory art practice, which uses bloodline tattooing as part of a holistic, ritualised experience.

 I am so PROUD to have my OMBRA tattoo!
 Francesco, Geneva

-It is especially powerful to be confronted by a word as a wound on one’s own body.
+It is especially powerful to be confronted by a word as a wound on one’s body.
 Unsettling, but brings with it great clarity.
 Katja, Hamburg

 Natascha gives voice to vulnerability.